dsa-ntc/southern-nh-dsa.github.io/_pages/working-groups.md

 <h3>Trans Rights and Bodily Autonomy Working Group</h3>

-Dedicated to protecting healthcare access and protections for our trans population, our Trans Rights and Bodily Autonomy Working Group is always looking for help on how to meet people's needs
+Dedicated to protecting healthcare access and protections for our trans population, our Trans Rights and Bodily Autonomy Working Group is always looking for help on how to meet people's needs.

 <h3>Palestine Working Group</h3>